Bayesian Preference Learning for Test-Time Steerable Reward Models: Results

-\paragraph{More in-context demonstrations monotically improves ICRM} With increasing numbers of in-context demonstrations $N \in \{ 1, 2, 4, 8, 16, 32 \}$, we generally observe a monotonic increase in the preference accuracy across the domains.
-For instance, ``Chat'' domain gains 21.6\% with $N:1\rightarrow32$, enhancing the average RM-Bench score around 9\% in total.
+\paragraph{General human preference benchmark.} In Table \ref{tab:merged_results} with increasing numbers of in-context demonstrations $N \in \{ 1, 2, 4, 8, 16, 32, 64 \}$, we generally observe a monotonic increase in the preference accuracy across the domains.
+For instance, the ``Chat'' domain gains 22.9\% from $N=1$ to $N=64$, enhancing the average RM-Bench score around 10.3\% in total.

+\paragraph{Safety and helpfulness benchmarks.} Figure~\ref{fig:directional} evaluates directional steerability on safety and helpfulness benchmarks by testing both the original pairwise labels (``Standard'') and flipped labels (``Reversed'').
+This measures whether ICRM can adapt to the preference direction specified by $\mathcal{C}$.
+Across both benchmarks, ICRM increasingly follows the reversed preference direction as $N$ grows, reaching up to 89\% accuracy even when the demonstrations favor more harmful or dishonest responses.
+Since the classifier RM baselines are fixed after training, they cannot adapt to these reversed standards, highlighting ICRM's test-time steerability under extreme preference shifts.

+\paragraph{Learned Beta posterior of ICRM.} For both Figure \ref{fig:directional} and Table \ref{tab:merged_results}, we consistently observe the two trends with increasing $N$: (1) increasing average accuracy and (2) decreasing standard deviation.
+This empirically shows that the unspecified prior of ICRM is steered at test time towards a sharper Beta posterior from a uniform prior, being a gradual trace of how the posterior mean $\mu = \mathbb{E}_{q_\theta}[z]$ is learned in-context, thereby aligning with its theoretical design.